tezzachris/PDE_solver/README.md

-# Multi-dimensional Black Scholes (BS) PDE Numerical Solution Scheme
+# PDE numerical scheme is an implementation in MATLAB of:

 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-Aim: Compute the numerical solution of multidimensional BS type PDE

-The numerical scheme is an implementation in MATLAB of:

 Reference: A MONOTONE SCHEME FOR HIGH-DIMENSIONAL FULLY NONLINEAR PDES
 Journal: The Annals of Applied Probability (2015)
 Authors: Wenjie Guo, Jianfeng Zhang and Jia Zhuo
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
 There are two scripts in MATLAB language:

 The scripts are supported by files containing MATLAB functions.